- No, dogs can’t eat hummus. Traditional hummus contains seasonings that are dangerous for dogs (onions and garlic) ❌

 What Happens When a Dog Eats Hummus?

-It all depends on the ingredients in the hummus and how much was eaten.
-Some dogs will experience vomiting, diarrhea, or other mild symptoms, while others develop more serious problems that require veterinary care.
-If you suspect your dog ate some hummus, call your vet right away.
+It all depends on the ingredients and how much was eaten.
+Some dogs will vomit and have diarrhea, while others develop more serious problems that require veterinary care.

 How Much Hummus Can a Dog Eat?